-On the day of inspection, we collected 20 CQC comment cards filled in by patients.
+On the day of inspection, we collected 26 CQC comment cards filled in by patients.

-During the inspection we spoke with three dentists, two dental nurses, two receptionists and the practice manager.
+During the inspection we spoke with two dentists, two dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.